Book a meeting

 Implications for app content and competition

 While Apple’s measures address concerns related to malware, fraud, and abuse, some challenges remain.
 The company acknowledges its limitations in addressing apps that may contain scams, fraud, or objectionable content.
-Apps using alternative browser engines may impact the user experience, affecting system performance and battery life.
+Apps using alternative browser engines may impact the user experience, affecting system performance and battery life on iOS devices.

-The introduction of third-party marketplaces also means Apple will have less control over in-app purchases in the EU/EEA.
+The introduction of third-party marketplaces also means Apple will have less control over in-app purchases in the EU region.
 This move aligns with the evolving landscape of digital transactions and promotes a more competitive environment.

 Impact on NFC payments and financial apps

-In a major development, Apple is enabling the use of NFC payments APIs within the European Economic Area (EEA).
+In a major development, Apple is enabling the use of NFC payments APIs within the European Economic Area (EEA), allowing third-party app developers to create innovative payment solutions.
 This move allows banks to develop their own payment apps, potentially reducing transaction fees associated with Apple Pay.
 While this presents a significant opportunity for banks and potential cost savings for customers, it excludes UK banks due to the UK’s exit from the EEA.

 A tightrope walk: Freedom vs. security

 Apple’s iOS 17.4 update signifies a delicate balancing act between user freedom and device security.
-By allowing sideloading with stringent controls, Apple aims to comply with EU regulations while mitigating the risks associated with unregulated app installations.
+By allowing sideloading apps with stringent controls, Apple aims to comply with EU regulations while mitigating the risks associated with downloading and installing apps outside the App Store.
 The introduction of third-party marketplaces brings competition but under Apple’s watchful eye.

 While users gain more freedom, especially in financial transactions, Apple maintains a grip on security measures.
 The notarization process and other safeguards reflect Apple’s commitment to providing a secure environment for its users.